How would you like to receive $10,000 to be a changemaker and a peacebuilder?

 You are eligible to apply for the Projects for Peace grant if you are:

-- A current student at Lake Forest in good standing (including those who will have graduated by Summer 2021)
+- A current undergraduate student at Lake Forest College

 Here are five things you need to know

-1. Full information about the Davis Projects for Peace program, including examples of other winning projects and application guidelines, can be found at the Davis Foundation website.
+1. Full information about the Davis Projects for Peace program, including examples of other winning projects and application guidelines, can be found on the Davis Foundation website.

 Past Lake Forest College projects